osposweb/osposweb.github.io/Sales.md

 - *Group by Type* - This will group the items by stock type.
 Non-stock items will be listed first followed by stock items.
 Within each group the items will be sorted by name or alternate description.
 - *Group by Category* - This will group the items by category.
 The categories will be listed by category name.
 Within a category the items will be sorted by name or alternate description.

-**Last used invoice number** - [Proposed] This will contain the last number used to build an invoice number where the &AUT is part of the format.
+**Last used invoice number** - [Proposed] This will contain the last number used to build an invoice number where the {ISEQ:9} is part of the format.

 **Sales Quote Format** - This is how the quote number will be formatted when it is assigned.
 There following codes can be used to assign a particular value.
 Normally only one is used but they can be combined.
 - *$CO* - This will be replaced with the number of sales records that have an invoice number.